-What is the inlet pipe size (diameter) and required flow rates?
+What is the inlet pipe size (diameter) and what are the required flow rates?

-● This can determine a relative valve range size that one should be focused on along with rangeability requirements for turn-down (maximum flow vs minimum controllable flow).
+These in-service requirements can determine a relative valve range size that one should be focused on, along with rangeability requirements for turn-down (maximum flow vs minimum controllable flow).

 To get started, once you have tabulated the answers to all your questions you can begin to review the characteristics and best uses for all control valve types.